-The probable cause of SQL database index corruption is NOLOCK hint which causes the query to read the Table-values incorrectly or when the query reads the same values in the data multiple times.
+The probable cause of SQL database index corruption is NOLOCK hint, which causes the query to read a table value incorrectly, or when the query reads the same values in the data multiple times.

 alter index IX_EmailAddress_EmailAddress

-— run DBCC CHECKDB to ensure the database is back to normal
+Run the following DBCC CHECKDB command to ensure the database is back to normal:

 DBCC CHECKDB ('DatabaseName') with NO_INFOMSGS

-You will come across the main interface, designed to give you at-ease feel as you can easily select or find .MDF file
+- You will come across the main interface, designed to give you an at-ease feel as you can easily Browse or Search an .MDF file

-Click on Repair button to start repairing process
+- Click Repair to start the repairing process

-After complete scanning, you are provided with a preview of the file, Search through the scanned preview to verify that the database is complete and does not show any signs of corruption.
+- Once the scanning is complete, a preview window with all the repairable database objects opens.
+Search through the scanned preview to verify that the database is complete and does not show any signs of corruption.

-Though the preferred option is to save the database in MDF file format, if needed, save in multiple formats – CSV, HTML, and XLS.
+- Save the repaired file in multiple formats – MDF, CSV, HTML, and XLS.

-Non clustered index corruption is the common issue in SQL database and the user can detect it easily when the entry in the Index ID is greater than 1.
-Though it is repairable with drop and recreate option, sometimes, the data corruption is high enough so, in this case, Stellar Repair for MS SQL becomes very helpful.
-This tool helps you in conducting the repair process in few simple steps.
+Non clustered index corruption is a common issue in SQL database, and a user can detect it easily when the entry in the Index ID is greater than 1.
+Although it is repairable using the drop and recreate option, you may fail to recover all the data.
+Use Stellar Repair for MS SQL to repair the corrupt indexes in your database table without any data loss.